the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-code.md

 - Does it run?
 - Is it easy to understand?
 Or is it more complex than it should be?
-- If it is not just a script underlying a publication but part of software infrastructe: how easy is it to maintain?
+- If it is not just a script underlying a publication but part of software infrastructure: how easy is it to maintain?

 [Code does not have to be perfect](https://google.github.io/eng-practices/review/reviewer/standard.html) - it has to work, be accompanied with sufficient documentation and be maintainable if this is needed.